EwelinaKopacz/Furgonetka-LandingPage/README.md

 * Live Site URL: [E.Kopacz-Furgonetka](https://furgonetka-ekopacz.netlify.app)

 ## Solutions
-Creating this project I had an opportunity to learn LESS CSS.
-I have opportuninty to learn, how to created and used
+Creating this project I had an opportunity to learn LESS CSS, how to created and used:
 * mixins,
 * variables,
 * responsived views